 To make this dish gluten-free, simply use gluten-free soy sauce.

 - Eggplant - can use either Japanese eggplants (aka Asian eggplants) or just the regular ones like what I'm using when shooting this recipe.
 The biggest difference, aside from the size, is that Japanese eggplants tend to taste slightly sweeter.
 You can find Japanese eggplants at most Asian grocery stores.

-- Dark soy sauce is richer in flavour and less salty than normal soy sauce.
+- Dark soy sauce - richer in flavour and less salty than normal soy sauce.
 Dark soy sauces are just normal soy sauces that have had a longer fermentation time, giving them the extra rich, umami flavour and a darker colour.
 Can substitute for normal soy sauce, just reduce the amount to 1.5 tablespoon from 2 tablespoon due to the higher salt content.
 Always go for a high-quality dark soy sauce, head on over to my Asian Pork Meatballs recipe where I've provided a couple of recommendations under 'Tips to make this perfect every time' section.

-- Shaoxing wine is a Chinese rice wine that adds fantastic flavours to both the minced pork and the eggplant!
+- Shaoxing wine - Chinese cooking wine that adds fantastic flavours to both the minced pork and the eggplant!
 Substitute: dry sherry.

-- Brown sugar is preferred over white as the added molasses gives the dish more depth in flavour!
+- Brown sugar - preferred over white as the added molasses gives the dish more depth in flavour!

 - Pork mince - can be substituted with chicken mince if preferred.

 Step by step instructions

 Making this dish is quite straight forward and takes very little effort all thanks to the oven!